bradhowes/swift-math-parser/Sources/MathParser/Documentation.docc/MathParser.md

-# MathParser
+# ``MathParser``

-Powerful math expression parser built with Point•Free's swift-parsing package (v0.12.0).
+Powerful math expression parser and evaluator built with Point•Free's swift-parsing package (v0.12.0).

 ## Overview

-A ``MathParser`` parses math expressions such as `1 + 2` and returns an ``Evaluator`` that reports the immediate value (`3` in this case) just like in a calculator.
+A ``MathParser`` instance parses text containing math expressions such as `1 + 2` and returns an ``Evaluator`` instance that reports the immediate value (`3` in this case) just like in a calculator.
 However, it also allows for more complicated expressions with variables and functions that allows you to perform evaluations of a parsed expression some time in the future when you have values to give for the variables and functions that were not known at the time of parsing.

 For instance, ``MathParser`` supports expressions such as `x * 3` with an unknown variable `x`.
 This will parse just fine, and the returned ``Evaluator`` can perform the multiplication when you hand it a value for the `x` placeholder.